 Confronted with the prospect of a $75,000 full-scale kitchen remodel project–contractors, designers, vacating the house for months–many homeowners start wondering if cheap remodels exist.

 Keeping a few things in mind, you can refresh your space for a much lower budget.
 Consider these tried-and-true secrets to cheap kitchen remodeling.
-If you apply all of these ideas, you can easily chop 40 percent or more from your bill.
+If you apply all of these ideas, you can easily chop 40 percent or more from your kitchen remodeling bill.

 1. Retain Kitchen Footprint